 Make A Difference

-By securing native seeds in conservation seed banks, undertaking scientific research and sharing knowledge, we can safeguard Australia’s flora.
-We can also revegetate and restore degraded landscapes more cost effectively and efficiently.
+By securing native seeds in conservation seed banks, undertaking scientific research and sharing knowledge, Australia’s flora is protected against future threats.

-Click the button below to make a secure once-off or recurring donation via PayPal.
-You do not need a PayPal account to make a donation.
+Click below to make a secure once-off or recurring donation.
+You will be directed to Paypal to make your pledge, however you do not need an account.

 There are only seven known populations of the endemic Rainbow Valley Fuchsia Bush (Eremophila prostrata).
 These populations are located within an area of 25 x 61 km south of Alice Springs on red dune sand country.
 Seeds from this nationally vulnerable plant have been collected and secured in the Northern Territory Seed Bank as an insurance policy for its survival.